 LP 2 / Side A “1.
 Double Image (first version)”(1/28/70) 2.
 “Feio” (1/28/70) LP 2 / Side B “1.
 Recollection” (2/6/70) 2.
 “Take It Or Leave It” (2/6/70)

-I’m going to predict that since we have had an LP from In A Silent Way’s complete sessions (which was box set #5 of the “complete” series) and now Bitches Brew (which was box set #6) that the Black Friday 2020 RSD release will be based on the 2003 box set for The Complete Jack Johnson Sessions (box set #6).
-The Jack Johnson album only had two tracks on it and there were a lot of sessions not used, so that should be interesting to see what they’d include on a vinyl comp.
+I’m going to predict that since we have had an LP from In A Silent Way’s complete sessions (which was box set #5 of the “complete” series) and now Bitches Brew (which was box set #3) that the next RSD release will be based on the 2003 box set for The Complete Jack Johnson Sessions (box set #6).
+The Jack Johnson album only had two tracks on it and there were a lot of sessions not used, so it should be interesting to see what they’d include on a vinyl comp.